robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Templates with IF block
 ~~~~~~~~~~~~~~~~~~~~~~~~

-IF blocks can be also used together with templates.
+`if block`_ can be also used together with templates.
 This can be useful for example when used together with for loops to
 filter executed arguments.